Fitzroy Newsum

 Fitzroy "Buck" Newsum (May 22, 1918 – January 5, 2013) was an American military pilot and officer who was one of the original members of the Tuskegee Airmen during World War II.
-He reached the rank of colonel before retiring in 1970.
+He retired as a colonel in 1970.

 Early life

 "Buck" Newsum was born on the Upper West Side of Manhattan, New York City, on May 22, 1918.
 He was raised on the island of Barbados, where he saw his first airplane, a Curtiss Robin, land near his home in 1929 when he was 10 years old.

 He graduated from the College of Military Science at the University of Maryland.
 He joined the New York National Guard in 1939 He was second lieutenant in the Anti-Aircraft Coast Artillery Corps in 1941 and was sent to Hawaii, where he commanded an anti-aircraft missile group on the islands, following the attack on Pearl Harbor.
 After graduation he served in the New York National Guard.